jeetunayak1/ReactWebpackBoilerPlate/readme.md

 It has navigation and routing whihc are readyto use.
 This project uses Functional components which is as of today(April 2020) Recomended way to do React programming.

-#First Run below command to install dependencies
+Run below command to install dependencies

 npm install